hairinwind/blog/rxjs.md

 ```

 ## Observable.from vs Observable.of
-"from" iterates the emmitted value, but "of" does not iterate
+"from" iterates the emitted value, but "of" does not iterate
 ```
 const myObservable1 = Rx.Observable.from([1,2,3,4]);
 myObservable1.subscribe(console.log);